The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Single particles confined in electrodynamic traps. Methods of investigation

 \subsection{Single particles levitated in particle traps}

-As already shown, an electrodynamic balance (EDB) represents a device used to levitate charged particles/droplets or ions, either in vacuum or under SATP conditions.
-Particular trap geometries such as ring shaped \cite{Nosh14} and hyperboloidal shaped electrodes \cite{Major05, March05, Singh17, Ghe94, Davis11}, segmented \cite{Pyka14} and planar geometries \cite{Clark13, Bahra19, Song06, Aust10, Zhang11, Alda16}, or even toroidal shaped electrodes \cite{Li17, Taylor12, Higgs16, Kot16, Kot17, Higgs18} are employed to generate a quadrupole electric field.
-Use of EDBs has pushed forward the domain of mass spectrometry, while providing chemists and physicists an invaluable tool to explore microparticles and NPs and thus investigate their physico-chemical properties \cite{Kwa11, Pin11}.
+As already shown in Section \ref{EDB}, an electrodynamic balance (EDB) represents a device used to levitate charged particles/droplets or ions, either in vacuum or under SATP conditions.
+Particular trap geometries such as ring shaped \cite{Nosh14} and hyperboloidal shaped electrodes \cite{Major05, March05, Singh17, Ghe94, Davis11}, segmented \cite{Pyka14} and planar geometries \cite{Bahra19, Clark13, Song06, Aust10, Zhang11, Alda16}, or even toroidal shaped electrodes \cite{Li17, Tay12, Higgs16, Kot16, Kot17, Higgs18}, are employed to generate a quadrupole electric field.
+Use of EDBs has pushed forward the domain of mass spectrometry while providing chemists and physicists an invaluable precision instrument to explore microparticles or NPs, and thus investigate their physico-chemical properties \cite{Kwa11, Pin11}.

 In the last two decades a considerable effort was invested to devise new methods and techniques to investigate chemical reactions and NPs at the single molecule level.
-Single molecule manipulation techniques include scanning probe microscopy (SPM) such as the Atomic Force Microscope (AFM) and the Scanning Tunneling Microscope (STM) \cite{Hey11}, near-field scanning optical microscopy (NSOM) and variations of.
+Single molecule manipulation techniques include scanning probe microscopy (SPM) such as the Atomic Force Microscope (AFM) and the Scanning Tunneling Microscope (STM) \cite{Hey11}, or near-field scanning optical microscopy (NSOM) and variations of.
 However, these techniques raise technological challenges with respect to the highly complex tip-sample and sample-surface interactions.
-One of the first attempts to circumvent the issues related to SPM based techniques consists in developing a new single molecule control method, which relies on a trap setup that is largely modified with respect to a conventional 3D QIT \cite{Seo03}.
-The method enables {\em in situ} investigation of single molecules and NPs by enabling ultra-sensitive detection, and the device is called single nanoparticle ion trap (SNIT).
+One of the first attempts to circumvent the issues related to SPM based techniques consists in developing a new single molecule control method which relies on a trap setup that is largely modified with respect to a conventional 3D QIT \cite{Seo03}.
+The method enables {\em in situ} investigation of single molecules and NPs by enabling ultra-sensitive detection; the device is called single nanoparticle ion trap (SNIT).

-New storage devices based on inhomogeneous, time-dependent electric fields, characterized by trap geometries such as quadrupole, linear octupoles, higher-order multipoles or series of ring electrodes are described in \cite{Ger03}.
-Different species of charged particles can be levitated, starting from electrons via molecular ions and NPs.